 Looking for work in the autumn of ’91, after Grace cancelled our elopement out of Europe together in exchange for a house in Tuscany, I responded to an advert in the Personals section of Tip Magazine.

 “Wanted: Native English Speaker for Odd Jobs”

-And so this digression ends with me arriving at the airport with Roderick and Leila and my luggage, bracing for the next round of tearful goodbyes, when a chimp-faced man came careening at us, as if from a hidden door in the walls, with the biggest grin I’d ever seen, saying, “Hi, I’m English Dave…!”
+And so this digression ends with me arriving at the airport with Roderick and Leila and my luggage all those years later (well: four) in 1995, bracing for the next round of tearful goodbyes, when a chimp-faced man came careening at us, as if from a hidden door in the walls, with the biggest grin I’d ever seen, saying, “Hi, I’m English Bob…!”

-I laughed in poor Dave’s face and told him to fuck off.
-Dave then recognized me and saluted and fucked off.
+I laughed in poor Bob’s face and told him to fuck off.
+Bob then recognized me and saluted and fucked off.
 I shook Roderick’s hand and kissed Leila goodbye and got, with a premature sense of relief, in the Check In line.
 All was going smoothly until my carry-on set off a silent alarm as it passed through the X-Ray machine.

 “Did anyone beside you pack your luggage, Sir?”

 “Did anyone else have access to your luggage, Sir?”

 “Erm… (what I was thinking: Well, one of my many girlfriends, who’s actually Iranian)… my girlfriend?”